vlasovskikh/obraz/doc/plugins.md

     Source content loaders transform a file path from the site source directory into a dictionary that will be merged by Obraz into the `site` dictionary.
     If the loader wants to skip a file and pass it to other loaders, then it should return `None`.
-Loaders are not allowed to modify their `site` parameter.
+Loaders are not allowed to modify their `config` parameter.

     Loaders are useful when you have source files in some format that you want to parse and make available as a part of the site dictionary instead of treating them like pages with YAML front matter or regular static files.

-    A site content loader is a fuction of type `(path: str, site: dict) -> dict`.
+    A site content loader is a fuction of type `(path: str, config: dict) -> dict`.

     Example: